Subcutaneous fat vs visceral fat

 Just as it is with your weight, genetics can play a role in whether your body will primarily store visceral or subcutaneous fat; genetics isn’t the only thing that factors into it though.
 A genetic study showed that visceral fat has a 56% chance of heritability whereas subcutaneous fat has only 42%.
 Several other studies have shown similar results, and while your genetics don’t act alone, they play a significant role in how fat cells are managed in your body.

-According to recently published scientific paper, there are several broader genetic factors which influence the distribution of fat throughout your body.
+According to the recently published scientific paper, there are several broader genetic factors which influence the distribution of fat throughout your body.
 The article revealed that Korean women who had a BMI of 25 or higher, and who also carry the G allele of PPARG, are more likely to have excess amounts of both visceral and subcutaneous fat than those who don’t carry that gene.

 Determining your fat ratio